leolimasa/nova/spec/IR.md

 point.x
 ```

-#### Function application
+#### Function call

-Functions are applied by writing the function name followed by the arguments in parentheses.
+Functions are called by writing the function name followed by the arguments in parentheses.
+There is no support for currying or partial application.

-### Literals
+#### Literals

 Literals are values that are directly represented in the code.
 The following literals are supported: